Texas Oilfield Accidents: Why San Antonio is a High Volume City for Oilfield Accidents

 Many people think of West Texas when they picture oilfield activity, with its vast deserts spanning through Midland, Odessa, Alpine, Marfa, Terlingua, and beyond El Paso to the rest of the Southwest.
 However, there are oil rigs all over the state of Texas, even in the North Texas or DFW area where Thompson Law was founded.

-While regulations may vary from state to state when it comes to fracking, (the process of injecting high-pressure fluid into deep rock formations in order to help extract natural gas, petroleum, and brine), Texas has been famously lenient to the practice.
+While regulations may vary from state-to-state when it comes to fracking, (the process of injecting high-pressure fluid into deep rock formations in order to help extract natural gas, petroleum, and brine), Texas has been famously lenient to the practice.
 This leniency means that oil and gas enterprises in Texas have multiplied and flourished, so much so that the small town of McMullen, just southeast of San Antonio, was the richest in the United States in 2017 with a an average gross income of $303,717.

 With this combination of dangerous factors, as well as the geographical richness of the area, there is certainly a wealth of industry around fracking and drilling in San Antonio.
 The high volume of oil extraction and related activities may largely be attributed to the presence of huge corporations like Valero Energy Corporation (2018 revenue over $117 billion), Ultramar Diamond Shamrock Corporation, and over 80 other oil & gas companies that call San Antonio home.